mathworks/Simscape-Vehicle-Templates/README.md

 2. Explore the vehicle types and maneuvers from the UI

-3. Modify parameter values in the â€œVehicleâ€? data structure in the MATLAB workspace.
+3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
 **v1.4 -- Aug 2020**

 1. Moved vehicle Body sensor to CG (Vehicle, Vehicle_1Axle).
 Affects VehBus
 2. Added sensors to passengers
-3. Added ability to specify road height based on wheel position for MFeval
+3. Added ability to specify road height based on wheel position
 4. Added events Plateau Z Only, Rough Road Z Only
 5. Added option to create CRG files based on x-y-z data
 6. Added event CRG Plateau